dev-ay/LiveProject/README.md

 * Enables creation of events by selecting time range on calendar
 * Enables mouse-based resizing and dragging and dropping to modify event times
 * Provides edit modal to modify event details
-* Enables responsive events that update visually based on changes to input times on edit modal
+* Implements responsive events that update visually live while input times on edit modal are being changed
 * Utilizes AJAX to minimize network traffic
 * Provides monthly calendar view, and weekly agenda view
 * Enables all day events as well as hourly events